sohjnthn/For-own-learning/README.md

 async function MainWebsites(){

  driver = await new Builder().forBrowser(Browser.CHROME).build();

  // This is for the original 39 screenshot images. const FirstGroupOfWebsites = new FirstGroupOfWebsites();

  // This is only for reaching the Latest tab https://aminoapps.com/c/maplestorysea/recent/ with the driver const SecondGroupOfWebsites = new SecondGroupOfWebsites();

  // This is only for reaching the Home tab https://aminoapps.com/c/maplestorysea/home/ with the driver,
  // then going to the Latest tab by locating the text "Latest" (there should be no whitespace characters after > and before < for Inspect) const ThirdGroupOfWebsites = new ThirdGroupOfWebsites();

  // For each page JavaScript file, only immediately after the first driver.get("..."); statement,
  // let title1 = await driver.getTitle(); should be used, so that the first screenshot image of the html report would not be uncaptured
  // title1's number 1 can be any number

-}
+ // Using for loops to try to cause later (the second and third) page JavaScript files to run actually
+ // prevents the first page JavaScript file from starting due to the for loop delay }